What you may know of as the ‘vagina’ may also include the outer parts, the labia and clitoris, which are collectively known as the vulva.

 The vagina is the inside part of the body, the hollow, elastic tube, while the vulva is the outer parts that you can see and touch.

-The names of them are important when we’re explaining things, but we know, it can get all complicated and wordsy.
+Their names are important when we’re explaining things, but we know, it can get all complicated and wordsy.

-We’ve made special diagrams so you can see both the proper names for things, but the fun things they do too.
+We’ve made special diagrams so you can see both the proper names for body parts, but the fun things they do too.
 Learning diagrams has never been so fun!

 About the vagina and vulva